Skip to content

 These advantages lessen the financial strain of home ownership.

-Step 3: Compile supporting documentation such as identification, tax returns, bank records, Social Security statements, and pension information.
+Prepare documents such as ID, tax returns, bank statements, Social Security income, and pension records.

 Typical Obstacles Seniors Face When Purchasing Their First House